PetitCoinCoin/advent-of-code/2016/leaderboard.md

 Day 22 part 2 solved "manually" by looking at data.

-I'm glad I found this "double BFS" which allowed me to solve part 1 with reasonnable amount of run time.
+I'm glad I found this "double BFS" which allowed me to solve day 24 part 1 with reasonnable amount of run time.
 Part 2 is clearly not optimal, but less than 2 minutes is still fine!